 Joseph S. Larson, Ph.D., of Pelham, is Professor Emeritus at the University of Massachusetts, Amherst, where he served as Director of The Environmental Institute and Chairman of the Department of Natural Resources Conservation.
 A member of the state Fisheries and Wildlife Board, he has particular expertise in beaver behavior and the ecological functions and endangered species habitat of freshwater wetlands.
 He has served as a wetland science and policy advisor to local, state, national, and international agencies, has held registration as a forester in Maine and Maryland, and holds professional certification as a Senior Ecologist, Wildlife Biologist, and Wetland Scientist.

-Mark J. Mello, of New Bedford, is currently the Vice Chair of the Committee.
+Mark J. Mello, of New Bedford, is currently the Acting Chair of the Committee.
 He is the Research Director at the Lloyd Center for Environmental Studies in South Dartmouth, MA.
 Mark holds an M.S. degree in Zoology and his particular expertise is insects, especially butterflies and moths (Lepidoptera), and estuarine and freshwater ecology.

 Wayne R. Petersen, of Hanson, is the Director of the Massachusetts Important Bird Areas (IBA) Program at the Massachusetts Audubon Society.
 He is a New England Regional Editor for North American Birds magazine and the New England Christmas Bird Count Editor for American Birds.
 He serves on the board of Bird Observer magazine, the Stellwagen Bank National Marine Sanctuary and the Wildlands Trust.
 A former life science teacher, today he gives workshops, lectures widely, and leads international birding tours.
 He authored the "National Audubon Society Pocket Guide to Songbirds and Familiar Backyard Birds" and co-authored "Birds of Massachusetts", the "Massachusetts Breeding Birds Atlas", and "Birds of New England."
 In 2003, Wayne was the recipient of the American Birding Association’s Ludlow Griscom Award for outstanding contributions in regional ornithology.